kurttheviking/egreedy-js/README.md

 npm run coverage
 ```

-**Note:** tests against stochastic methods (e.g. `bandit.select()`) are inherently tricky to test with deterministic assertions.
+**Note:** tests against stochastic methods (e.g. `algorithm.select()`) are inherently tricky to test with deterministic assertions.
 The approach here is to iterate across a semi-random set of conditions to verify that each run produces valid output.
 So, strictly speaking, each call to `npm test` is executing a slightly different test suite.
 At some point, the test suite may be expanded to include a more robust test of the distribution's properties &ndash; though because of the number of runs required, would be triggered with an optional flag.

 ## Contribute